-The financial instruments included in these financial statements principally include cash and bank balances, investments carried at FVPL, management fees payable, accrued expenses and redemption payable.
+The financial instruments included in these financial statements principally include cash and bank balances, investments carried at amortized cost, investments carried at FVPL management fees payable, accrued expenses and redemption payable.
 The recognition methods adopted are disclosed in the individual policy statements associated with each item.